Cacti/documentation/Install-Under-RHEL-Compatible_LEMP.md

-# Installing on CentOS 7
+# Installing on CentOS/RHEL/Rocky Linux/AlmaLinux (LEMP)

+> **Note:** CentOS Linux reached end-of-life on June 30, 2024 (CentOS 7) and December 31, 2021 (CentOS 8).
+New installations should use [Rocky Linux](https://rockylinux.org/) or [AlmaLinux](https://almalinux.org/), which are binary-compatible RHEL rebuilds.
+The commands in this guide apply to both.

 > **Note**: As of Cacti 1.2.31, PHP 8.1 is required and PHP Composer is required.
 > Composer will be used to ensure all of the libraries are installed and are up to date.